status-im/nimbus-eth2/docs/the_nimbus_book/src/log-rotate.md

 ## Run

-The final step is to redirect logs to `rotatelogs` using a pipe when starting nimbus:
+The final step is to redirect logs to `rotatelogs` using a pipe when starting Nimbus:

 ```bash
 build/nimbus_beacon_node \